MrScripty/Studio-Whip/README.md

 ## System Requirments
-**Sytem reqirments are almost entirly dependent on what AI models you choose**.
-There are [MANY](https://huggingface.co/) model choices.
-For the fastest user experience it is recomended to **use combinations of models specific for what you are doing that can be simutaniously loaded** as Studio Whip utalizes multiple models to provide various functionality.
-If multiple models do not fit in memory together they are still usable but will run slower.

-System requirments can be dramaticly decreased if utalizing cloud API services in Studio Whip such as [OpenRouter](https://openrouter.ai/) for LLM's and/or [Together.ai](https://www.together.ai/) for images and audio.
-Some models may even be availible for free (with limitations).

-These general guidlines are meant for a good user experience utalizing local models with at least one LLM and an image generation model simutaniously loaded.
-It does not represent the best possible single models that can be used, or the best model choice for your unique creative style.
+**System requirements largly depend on what AI models you use**, and there are [MANY](https://huggingface.co/) choices.
+For the best experience, use task-specific model combinations that load simultaneously in Studio Whip.
+If your hardware doesnt meet your needs, connect to cloud APIs like [OpenRouter](https://openrouter.ai/) and [Together.ai](https://www.together.ai/).
+Some models may even be availible free with limits.

+These guidelines give an idea of what is practical to use for different hardware specs using only local models.
+It is possible to run better models, combinations tailored to a specific task, or mix of local and cloud to better meet your needs.

 - AI TOPS are measured as FP8.
 - [See Passmark Ratings of CPU's](https://www.cpubenchmark.net/high_end_cpus.html)

 **Minimum**:
-Sutable for software development and toying around [Gemma 3 Q8 1B](https://huggingface.co/unsloth/gemma-3-1b-it-GGUF) LLM and [Midjourney Mini](openskyml/midjourney-mini).
+For development and testing [Gemma 3 Q8 1B](https://huggingface.co/unsloth/gemma-3-1b-it-GGUF) LLM and [Midjourney Mini](openskyml/midjourney-mini).

 - 8GB VRAM
 - 250 AI TOPS